tuxtof/Workshop_setup_guide/prism_central/prism_central_setup.rst

 ***********************************

 1. Go to the Prism Element browser tab
-2. Click on **Register or create new** on the Prism Central Windget (On the main Cluster page)
+2. Click on **Register or create new** on the Prism Central Widget (On the main Cluster page)
-3. Click on **Connect** in the "I already have a Prism Central insteance deployed" box
+3. Click on **Connect** in the "I already have a Prism Central instance deployed" box
 4. Click **Next**
 5. Enter the following info, and then Click **Connect**: